sagar-pathak/financial-crime-detection/README.md

 # Financial Crime Detection
 ## A Machine Learning Approach to Anomalous Financial Transaction Detection using SWIFT synthetic dataset
-A financial crime is an activity committed by an individual or group of individuals that involves illegal conversion of the property’s ownership from one to another.
-This project aims to classify the fraudulent and non-fraudulent transactions routed over SWIFT network.
+A financial crime is an activity committed by an individual or group of individuals that involves the illegal conversion of the property’s ownership from one to another.
+This project aims to classify the fraudulent and non-fraudulent transactions routed over the SWIFT network.

 ## Dataset
 Download the train and test dataset from the link below. <br/>